 Nine of 11 fixed income sectors we track rose in December, as shown in the Fixed Income Performance Table.
 Emerging market debt led gains, while Treasuries lagged.
 The Bloomberg Barclays U.S. Aggregate Bond Index (Agg) was unchanged in December after a strong 2019.
 The Agg rose 8.7% last year, its best annual performance since 2002.

-EVENT-DRIVENS CLOSE YEAR ON POSITIVE NOTE
+ALTERNATIVE INVESTMENTS: EVENT-DRIVENS CLOSE YEAR ON POSITIVE NOTE

 The HFRX Event Driven Index led alternative investment returns (2.0%), as broad-based equity market gains and a rather sanguine market backdrop supported portfolios and existing deal spreads.
 For the year, the index gained 10% with a beta of only .18 and an annualized volatility of 4%.
 We continue to believe managers in the space may provide attractive and consistent risk-adjusted returns going forward.
 While uncertainty and specific detail regarding the U.S.-China trade deal remain, global deal volume has been persistent, and there has been a low deal-failure rate among announced deals.